-- PLAYfun: For coaches and physical activity professionals who are knowledgable about fundamental movement skills, this is a formal assessment of a child’s locomotor, object control, and balance skills.
+- PLAYfun: For coaches and physical activity professionals who are knowledgeable about fundamental movement skills, this is a formal assessment of a child’s locomotor, object control, and balance skills.

-- PLAYself: For children to self-assess with the help of a knowledgable adult
+- PLAYself: For children to self-assess with the help of a knowledgeable adult

 It’s the first time in Canada that parents, coaches, educators, and athletes have had a simple test that they can use to determine the level of physical literacy in a child.

 The various PLAY tools also work together to provide a complete assessment of an individual child’s physical literacy.

 The simple paper-and-pencil tests provide a physical literacy score for the child being assessed.
 That number is the overall measurement of a child’s level of physical literacy.
 And more than just establish how physically literate a child is, the PLAY tools also provide guidance in how parents and coaches can help children to further develop their physical literacy.